savoirfairelinux/sflvault/docs/README.txt

 How to use SFLvault
 ===================

+Client's naming conventions:

+ c#123 - Customer ID
+ m#521 - Machine ID (server id)
+ s#768 - Service ID
+ u#52  - User ID

 Example usage:

 -------------------
 [auth-required]
-$ sflvault ssh SRV#235
+$ sflvault ssh s#235
 Drops you, 2 hops over on the right server, sending passwords when required.
 -------------------

 -------------------------
 [auth-required]
 $ sflvault search reg1 exps2.*
-Show a list of servers that match, without any secrecy passed on.
+Show a list of servers/services that match, without any secrecy passed on.

 [auth-required]
-$ sflvault show SRV#123
+$ sflvault show s#123
 Shows a nice map of the services you need to reach, to get there, in a hierarchy, decrypting the passwords you have access to.

+[nothing-required]
+$ sflvault alias enzyme01 s#566
+Adds an internal alias (saved in the config .ini file), whenever a service is requierd, you can just put there the alias.

+[nothing-required]
+$ sflvault unalias enzyme01
+Removes the alias

+[nothing-required]
+$ sflvault alias
+Lists all the aliases
 -------------------------

 ----------------------------------------------